Michael van der Veen

 Michael Thomas van der Veen (born September 16, 1963) is an American attorney who specializes in civil litigation and criminal defense.
-He represented former president Donald Trump during his second impeachment trial in the United States Senate, which resulted in acquittal on February 13, 2021.
+He represented then former president Donald Trump during his second impeachment trial in the United States Senate, which resulted in acquittal on February 13, 2021.

 Early life and education

+Michael Thomas Sullivan was born September 16, 1963 in Norwich, Connecticut, to parents Brian Daniel Sullivan and Dianne Camilla Sullivan (née Shields).
+Following his mother's marriage to Steven van der Veen, he was adopted by his stepfather and his surname was legally changed to van der Veen.
+He was raised in Greater Boston, Massachusetts with his mother and adoptive father.
+He is the maternal grandson of John Shields, a Connecticut attorney who served as president of the Connecticut Bar Association.
+He is of Irish descent and was raised Catholic.

-Van der Veen was born September 16, 1963, in Norwich, Connecticut.
-He attended Choate Rosemary Hall in Connecticut, graduating in 1981.
+van der Veen attended Choate Rosemary Hall in Connecticut, graduating in 1981.
 He next attended Ohio Wesleyan University and graduated in 1985.
-He attended law school at Quinnipiac University School of Law, receiving a Juris Doctor degree in 1988.
+He attended law school at the University of Bridgeport School of Law, receiving a Juris Doctor degree in 1988.
 He also received an LLM degree in trial advocacy from Temple University School of Law.

 Career

-Overview

-Van der Veen has been an attorney since 1988.
-He is a founder of the Philadelphia criminal and personal injury law firm, van der Veen, Hartshorn, Levin & Lindheim.
-His litigation practice includes criminal and personal injury litigation.
-He has represented clients in connection with motor vehicle accidents, construction accidents, dog bites, product defects, and police brutality.
-He has represented criminal defendants accused of rape, drunk driving, drug trafficking, embezzlement, and murder.
-His other high-profile clients include: The Trump Organization, Brandon "Bam" Margera, Phil Nordo, the estate of Fanta Bility, and numerous January 6 defendants.
+van der Veen has been an attorney since 1988.
+He is a founder of the Philadelphia criminal and personal injury law firm, van der Veen, Hartshorn & Levin.
+His litigation practice encompasses criminal defense and civil litigation, with a focus on personal injury matters.
+He has represented plaintiffs in a range of serious injury cases, including motor vehicle and construction-related incidents, product liability claims, and allegations of police misconduct.
+He has also represented defendants in criminal proceedings involving felony and misdemeanor charges.

+Earlier in his career, van der Veen gained attention for representing an AIDS-activism organization in a criminal case challenging hypodermic needle possession laws, successfully advancing a necessity defense that resulted in acquittal and contributed to broader policy discussions regarding public health interventions.

+Several large civil litigation outcomes associated with van der Veen’s practice include a reported $31.5 million judgment for a client rendered paraplegic in a motor vehicle collision, a $10 million settlement on behalf of a child struck by a tractor-trailer, and other multi-million-dollar recoveries in bicycle and automobile accident cases.